You will learn: how to define a new layer and add features interactively with the Map Viewer.

-With your ArcGIS Developer account, you can use the Create Layer tool and the Map Viewer to easily create new datasets for your apps.
+With your ArcGIS account, you can use the Create Layer tool and the Map Viewer to easily create new datasets for your apps.
 The Create Layer tool lets you interactively define the name, feature type (points, lines or polygons), and fields, and then save it to the cloud (ArcGIS Online).
 This process is called publishing a hosted feature layer.
 Behind every feature layer is a REST feature service.
 Since feature layers are empty after you create them, the easiest way to add data is to use the Map Viewer to digitize features interactively.
 Once created, your apps can access the services to query, draw or edit the data.
 Feature services are the building blocks for developing powerful data-driven geographic applications.

-In this lab you will create a new dataset of points that represents park access points for Griffith Park in Los Angeles.
-The data will be stored in ArcGIS Online and can be used in other labs.
+In this tutorial you will create a new dataset of points that represents park access points for Griffith Park in Los Angeles.
+The data will be stored in ArcGIS Online and can be used in other tutorials.

 Click Dashboard + > New Layer > Create an Empty Layer